-The Adrienne Seward and Victor Nelson-Cisneros Award in Race and Ethnic Studies
+The Adrienne Seward and Victor Nelson-Cisneros Award in Race, Ethnicity and Migration Studies

 This award is presented to a student who has shown a commitment to deepen his or her understanding of the issues of race and ethnicity, as well as their complex social, economic and epistemic ramifications in a national and transnational context.

 The Abbott Prize in Sociology is awarded annually to a graduating senior who has excelled in their coursework and made significant contributions to the intellectual life of the department.
 The award honors the memory of W. Lewis Abbott who was a member of the Colorado College faculty from 1920 to 1949.
 Professor Abbott was stimulating in his teaching, controversial in his positions, and beloved and respected by his students and colleagues.

 Recipients: Clara Houghteling, Meredith Bower, Willa Rentel, Michael Sorensen